 Like most of the working well population, when this horrid Coronavirus thing initially started to break the thought of two weeks of self-isolation sounded great.
 No juggling meetings, no school runs and I might actually get to read the book I bought back in 2005…

-However, it has progressed at an alarming rate.
+However, it is progressing at an alarming rate.
 Whilst, outwardly, I am being typically British – sharing memes about self-isolation and joking outlandishly when someone in the office coughs – inside, I am bricking it!

 Out of my four beautiful children Harry is, well, Harry and Ellie has had a number of HDU admissions for Asthma.

 It’s all starting to get a little real now and the constant media fury over the virus is doing nothing to dampen my anxiety or feelings of impending doom.
 Surely whoever commissioned the four ‘HorseMan’ coaches to pick up the poor quarantined tourists could either see this coming or had a twisted sense of irony!

 What upsets me the most is how the media keeps portraying the deaths: ‘He had an underlying condition’, as if having an underlying condition somehow makes you less worthy or less worth saving.
 I understand it is to dampen the Daily Mail sense of hysteria, but it makes me sad.
 Harry, and Ellie too, are just as loved and needed as their brothers, who thankfully don’t have any underlying conditions.
 Harry and Ellie’s lives are so unbelievably precious and important, but the media seems to discount anyone with an underlying condition as ‘OK’ collateral.